 For NetDMR, the person(s) viewing, editing, signing and submitting the DMRs will need to register (if not already done so) for a new account managed by the EPA Region 5.
-Facility or permittee staff responsible for signing and submitting DMRs on behalf of an organization; A request for signatory privilege requires submission of a Subscriber Agreement to EPA Region 5.
+A request for signatory privilege requires submission of a Subscriber Agreement to EPA Region 5.
 Additionally, Delegated Responsible Officials must be delegated by the Responsible Official, either on-line using NetDMR, or on a paper delegation form provided by EPA.
 For more information and guidance on NetDMR, please view the following web page: https://netdmr.zendesk.com/home